gatsbyjs/gatsby/docs/reference/release-notes/v2.27/index.md

 npm init gatsby
 ```

-This command will trigger a series of prompts, allowing you to select your CMS, preferred styling tools and common Gatsby plugins.
+This command will ask a series of questions, allowing you to select your CMS, preferred styling tools and common Gatsby plugins.
 After you've made your selections let the installation complete and you'll have a working Gatsby site, all packages included and configured for use.

 This is also the alias for the existing `gatsby new` command when no arguments are passed.
 However, `gatsby new <github repo>` retains its current functionality, allowing you to make use of the numerous fully functional starters.